Hello Daydreamers!

 Are you planning a baby shower?
 Look qt this “It’s a Girl” Topper.

 Look at the “It’s a Boy” topper.
-To give good stability to the topper I had to use two sticks.
+To give good stability to the topper, I had to use two sticks.

 Isn’t it adorable?

-For birthdays you can also use the age of the birthday (girl or boy) like this “One Cake Topper”
+For birthdays you can also use the age of the birthday (girl or boy) like this “One Cake Topper.”

-It’s simple, but also elegant.
+It’s simple but also elegant.

 Let’s not forget about Christmas!

 Look how I used some of the SVG Files I provided you with to create two different styles.
+But you can also achieve this look using the offset tool.

 BEAU – TI – FUL